top of page

 What should your plan look like?

 That is up to you.
 Many options will arise if you Google images and ask for a 5-year plan.
 Pick the one that works best for you.
 The most important aspect of this is the process, not the visual output.
 The time you take to think about where you want to be in 5 years and your conversation with others will help you find more clarity in your goals.
-I have posted the typical balance scorecard I build with my clients.
+I have posted the typical balanced scorecard I built with my clients.
 If you are interested, you can download the template and use it.

 When should you update this plan?